Ada-Developers-Academy/daily-curriculum/week23/wednesday/caching-in-rails.md

 ### Fragment Caching

-Fragment caching can be a much more reasonable tool, it's similar to action caching but allows for much more granual control of which sections are cached as well as how and when they expire.
+Fragment caching can be a much more reasonable tool, it's similar to action caching but allows for much more granular control of which sections are cached as well as how and when they expire.
 Let's take the same action, but put in fragment caching, fragment caching happens in the view rather than the controller.
 We'll wrap the content for the page in a fragment cache: